pcubillos/pyratbay/docs/index.rst

    :maxdepth: 3

    getstarted
-   tutorial
-   lineread
-   pyrat
-   pyratbay
+   tlitutorial
+   pttutorial
+   atmtutorial
+   spectutorial
+   opactutorial
+   mcmctutorial
+   api
    units
    contributing
    license

+.. add: references section

 Be Kind
 =======

 Please reference this paper if you found ``Pyrat Bay`` useful for your research:
-  `Cubillos et al. 2017: Yet Another Open-source Radiative-Transifer Code for Exoplanet Modeling`_, in preparation.
+  `Cubillos et al. (2019): Yet Another Open-source Radiative-Transifer Code for Exoplanet Modeling`_, in preparation.

 We welcome your feedback, but do not necessarily guarantee support.
 Please send feedback or inquiries to: